 /v1/verify/hash/[redacted], not the hash itself.POST /v1/verify/manifest, are accepted but not logged.Standard nginx access logs (with redaction applied) are retained 30 days.

-Runtime structural verification — measuring a model under contract and producing a fresh signed JWT bound to that measurement — is a separate enrollment service.
+It does not perform runtime structural verification.
+Runtime structural verification — measuring a running model against an enrolled identity anchor and producing a fresh signed JWT — is Trustfall Deep, an enrollment-based service.

-For the runtime side: integrations@fallrisk.ai.
+For Deep: integrations@fallrisk.ai.